> Steeleye Span > Songs > Child Owlet

 This extremely rare ballad is fairly horrific even by ballad standards.
 The failed seduction and the revenge of the spurned temptress provides another theme for the high drama of ballads, but it is the way his body is spread over the landscape which takes it one step beyond the more usual ballad disposal methods of poisoning, stabbing, drowning, burning and beheading.

-and Maddy Prior noted in the latter one’s:
+and Maddy Prior on the second:

 I originally heard this from the singing of Ewan MacColl but I have extended the tune to take it over two verses.
 If there is a lesson to be learned from this ballad it is that hell really hath no fury like a woman scorned.
 Also that being honest and upright does not necessarily result in affirmation and happy endings.
 Sometimes the cost of principles is very dear.